Kerry Prendergast: Honours and awards

 In the 2011 Queen's Birthday Honours, Prendergast was appointed a Companion of the New Zealand Order of Merit, for services to local-body affairs, and in the 2019 New Year Honours, she was promoted to Dame Companion of the New Zealand Order of Merit, for services to governance and the community.

 In 2014, Prendergast received the New Zealand Women of Influence Award in the local and regional category.

 Personal life

 Prendergast's father, Denis Ferrier, was also a local politician.
 In 1970 he was elected to the Tawa Borough Council and in 1986 he was elected to the Kapiti Borough Council.
 She is married and has two daughters.
 Her son, Andrew, was killed on 31 March 2011 in a riding accident.

+Recent legal and personal controversies

+Driver's licence suspension

+In March 2026, Prendergast publicly admitted that her driver's licence had been suspended for three months after she accumulated 100 demerit points for speeding five times over a two-year period.
+The suspension led to public calls for her to resign from her position on the Wellington Free Ambulance board.

+Parking ticket court battle

+In 2024, Prendergast challenged a $40 parking ticket issued by the Wellington City Council for parking her Tesla in an area deemed a "footpath".
+She successfully argued the case in the Wellington District Court, with the judge ruling the council had not legally designated the area as a footpath.

+Town Hall document scandal

+In 2025, confidential papers from Prendergast's mayoral term—including whistleblower allegations and staff pay details—were found inside a desk bought from a tip shop.
+Prendergast expressed outrage at the privacy breach.